-PROGRAM OBJECTIVES -- The Economic Development Program will spur activity that will help the prevention of blight that could result absent intervention to address the existing conditions resulting from the events of September 11.
+ECONOMIC DEVELOPMENT PROGRAM OBJECTIVES&mdashThis program will spur activity that will help prevent blight that could result absent intervention to address the existing conditions resulting from the events of September 11.
+This program will also benefit low-and-moderate-income people.